What's New?

 keyword and one of the target files on the user's computer is read-only /

 hidden.
-The Web Update Wizard will now change the attribute and successfully
+The Software Update Wizard will now change the attribute and successfully

 unzip the updated file.